 We next examine whether these socioeconomic differences vary based on the selectivity of the university.
-Table 7 contains the average family income at the high schools attended by athletes based on their sport and the selectivity of their University.
+Table 8 contains the average family income at the high schools attended by athletes based on their sport and the selectivity of their university.
 The university tiers are taken from the Opportunity Insights data (Chetty et al. 2020).
 These income statistics demonstrate that the gap in estimated family income between athletes in revenue and non-revenue sports is greater for the more selective universities.
 For example, for both the "Ivy Plus" and "Elite" tiers the gap in income is approximately \$30,000 compared to only \$20,000 for highly selective and approximately \$11,000 for selective schools.

 There are other dimensions upon which the athletes in revenue sports appear to systematically differ from those in non-revenue sports.
-The remaining rows in Table 6 provides information on several other socioeconomic outcomes.
-For example, the average football and men's basketball players attended high schools where approximately 13 percent of the students were black.
-By contrast, non-revenue sport athletes attended high schools where only 5 percent of their fellow students were black.
+The remaining rows in Table 7 provides information on several other socioeconomic outcomes.
+For example, the average football and men's basketball players attended high schools where approximately 13 percent of the students were Black.
+By contrast, non-revenue sport athletes attended high schools where only 5 percent of their fellow students were Black.
 Given the distribution of athletes by race across sports, this should not be surprising.
-Appendix Table OA.11 uses data from the NCAA about athlete demographics at the conference-sport level for schools in the Power 5 conferences.
+Appendix Table OA.15 uses data from the NCAA about athlete demographics at the conference-sport level for colleges in the Power 5 conferences.
 Panel A contains the breakdown of athletes within a sports category by race.
-It shows that while nearly 50 percent of the athletes participating in revenues sports are black, only 11 percent of the non-revenue sports athletes are black.
-Panel B details which sports black athletes within an athletic department play.
-Nearly 60 percent all black athletes in Power 5 schools take part in revenue sports.
-By contrast, only 14 percent of white athletes participate in revenue sports while the remainder take part in non-revenue sports.
+It shows that while nearly 50 percent of the athletes participating in revenues sports are Black, only 11 percent of the non-revenue sports athletes are Black.
+Panel B details which sports Black athletes within an athletic department play.
+Nearly 60 percent all Black athletes in Power 5 colleges take part in revenue sports.
+By contrast, only 14 percent of White athletes participate in revenue sports while the remainder take part in non-revenue sports.49

 Taken together, these data provide clear evidence that the rent-sharing across sports we identify in this paper shifts resources from athletes that come from poorer families to those from richer families (as estimated by the average family income of attended high schools).
-Additionally, the excess rents appear to flow from participants in sports where athletes are disproportionately black to sports where athletes are more likely to be white.
+Additionally, the excess rents appear to flow from participants in sports where athletes are disproportionately Black to sports where athletes are more likely to be White.

-A similar dynamic applies to rent-sharing for coaches and administrators as well - where the majority of beneficiaries of the rents generated by the activities of revenue sport athletes are white.
-According to the NCAA, in 2019 78 percent of the headed coaches for men's and women's sports were white.
-For men's sports only 12 percent of the coaches are black and for women's sports this number was only 9 percent.
-Similarly, 75 percent of University athletic directors are white and only 16 percent are black.
-This demographic profile is meaningfully different from the athletes participating in revenue sports - which suggests that rent-sharing in the form of non-athlete compensation also involves a transfer from athletes that are poorer and more likely to be black to coaches and administrators that are more likely to be white.
+A similar dynamic applies to rent-sharing for coaches and administrators as well - where the majority of beneficiaries of the rents generated by the activities of revenue sport athletes are White.
+According to the NCAA, in 2019 78 percent of the head coaches for men's sports and 79 percent of the head coaches for women's sports in the Power 5 conferences were White (National Collegiate Athletic Association 2020).
+For men's sports only 12 percent of the coaches are Black and for women's sports this number was only 9 percent.
+Similarly, 75 percent of university athletic directors are White and only 16 percent are Black.
+This demographic profile is meaningfully different from the athletes participating in revenue sports - which suggests that rent-sharing in the form of non-athlete compensation also involves a transfer from athletes that are poorer and more likely to be Black to coaches and administrators that are more likely to be White.